 15.4 Student produced notices must immediately precede the copyright notice.
 The student produced notice is different for non-thesis and thesis shorts.

-15.4.1 The student produced notice for non-thesis shorts is:
+15.4.1 The student produced notice for non-capstone or non-thesis shorts is:

 Student produced at the

 School of Film and Animation,

 Rochester Institute of Technology